moesteelo/Analytics_Built_In_PythonFunctions/README.md

 ## Overview

 ### 1) Enumerate Function
-- **The enumerate() function allows you to write a for loop that comes with an index.
+- **The `enumerate()` function allows you to write a for loop that comes with an index.
 This means we can automatically assign a count variable to each item in an iterable.
 When we use enumerate(), we get back the count of the current iteration, and then the value of the item at that iteration.Also adding `start` function can start the index from 1 instead of 0**

 <img src="img/Enumerate.png">
 <img src="img/Enumerate with start.png">

+### 2) Sorted Function

+- **The `Sorted` function takes an iterable pbject and returns a sorted list of all the items in siad iterable.
+Strings are sorted alphabetically while numbers are sorted numerically.**